Heinie Manush: Hall of Fame and legacy

 In February 1964, Manush was elected by the Veterans Committee to the Baseball Hall of Fame.
 On learning the news, Manush, at his home in Sarasota, Florida, told reporters, "It's quite a shock to me to be picked ...
 I feel wonderful ...
 I had no idea this would ever happen to me."

 The 1942 motion picture Obliging Young Lady opens with a comedic sequence in which Edmond O'Brien keeps repeating "Heinie Manush, Heinie Manush" in cadence with the sound of the train on which he is riding.
 At one point, a porter interrupts, "Who is Heinie Manush?", and O'Brien replies, "The great baseball player."
 In the dining car, O'Brien continues even as he orders, "Filet mignon that's for me, filet mignon that's for me, Heinie Manush, Heinie Manush, Heinie Manush, Heinie Manush, filet mignon, medium rare, Heinie Manush, Heinie Manush."
 The repetitive, onomatopoeic nature of the phrase fit the sound of the train so well that other riders began to pick it up, driving the conductor to distraction.

 Manush was inducted into the Michigan Sports Hall of Fame in 1964, and later posthumously into the Alabama Sports Hall of Fame in 1972.

 Family and later years

-Manush was married, and he and his wife Betty had three daughters, Shirley who died at age 58 in 1987, Lillis, who also died in 1987 at age 56 and Sue McCaw, who lived in Florida and turned 76 in 2009.
-They lived in Sarasota, Florida, beginning in 1935.
-His wife died in June 1949 at age 46 after undergoing an operation at Harper Hospital in Detroit.
+Manush was married, and he and his wife Betty had three daughters, Shirley, Lillis, and Sue.
+Manush's wife died in June 1949 at age 46 after undergoing an operation at Harper Hospital in Detroit.

-Manush picked up the game of golf in 1935 and he won multiple city golf championships in Sarasota.
+Manush picked up the game of golf in 1935 and he won multiple city golf championships in Sarasota, Florida, where he lived in retirement.

-Manush fought an extended battle against throat cancer, was placed in a Sarasota nursing home on March 11, 1971, and died there on May 12, 1971.
+Manush fought an extended battle against throat cancer, was placed in a Sarasota nursing home where he died two months later in May 1971 at age 69.
 He was interred next to his wife Betty at Sarasota Memorial Park.